 and to "regular maps" on surfaces of arbitrary genus (smooth

 We will get familiar with all surfaces of low genus, including

 The goal of this course is to give the participants a good enough

 of symmetry and topology, so they can put this understanding to

 good use in their future studies.

-This course, even though offered by the CS Division, will involve
+This course, even though offered by the CS Division, will not rely

-but will occasionally ask participants to construct models from
+but will ask participants to make sketches and to construct models

 "The Symmetries of Things" by John H. Conway, Heidi Burgiel

 and Chaim Goodman-Strauss, (A.K.Peters, Wellesley, MA, 2008)